raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-04-attention-is-all-you-need-transformers.md

 1) Attention is all you need.
 (Vaswani et al., 2017)

-2) Natural language processing specialization - Courseera
+2) Natural language processing specialization - CourseEra

 3) NLP stanford lecture by Ashish Vaswani.